GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-18/index.md

 Progressive Web Apps (PWA) are apps built and enhanced with modern APIs to deliver enhanced capabilities, reliability, and installability while reaching anyone, anywhere, on any device, all with a single codebase.

-Watch the video to learn how to debug them with Chrome DevTools.
+Watch the video to learn how to debug these apps with Chrome DevTools.

 {% YouTube id='fGU39PukAlA' %}